nidhi-girish/anishsujanani.github.io/_posts/2020-10-10-infosec-for-small-and-medium-sized-businesses.md

 - **Anti-Virus (AV) and Host-based Intrusion Detection Systems (HIDS):** Contrasted to traditional AV, HIDS solutions provide extensive detection capability by combining signature-based detection, anomaly-detection and behavioural pattern changes.
 These systems monitor processes and network activity and typically integrate with log management / SIEM solutions to provide holistic logging, correlation of events and alerting.

 ### How?
 - **System hardening:** now that a range of benchmarking and automation solutions are available, manual hardening is a thing of the past.
-Ansible and Chef are arguably the most popular solutions for automating infrastructure builds.
-CIS also puts out comprehensive documentation on hardening practices for a variety of operating systems.
-Automated evaluation solutions are also available, OpenSCAP is recommended.
+[Ansible](https://www.ansible.com/) and [Chef](https://www.chef.io/) are arguably the most popular solutions for automating infrastructure builds.
+CIS also puts out [comprehensive documentation on hardening practices](https://www.cisecurity.org/cis-benchmarks/) for a variety of operating systems.
+Automated evaluation solutions are also available, [OpenSCAP](https://www.open-scap.org/) is quite popular.
-- **Baselining and File Integrity Monitoring:** Open source products include AIDE for Linux and the OSSEC suite.
+- **Baselining and File Integrity Monitoring:** Open source products include [AIDE](https://aide.github.io/) for Linux and the [OSSEC](https://www.ossec.net/) suite.
 Most enterprise HIDS solutions include a FIM component.
 - **HIDS solutions:** Open source solutions include OSSEC and osQuery.
 There are a wide variety of enterprise solutions to choose from if you need vendor implementation and support.

 ## Network Security